friedkeenan/tfm-secrets-leaker/README.md

 When running the SWF, a window will pop up for a short moment, seem to begin to load the game, and then exit.
 This is normal.

-Unfortunately this is not currently compatible with [Ruffle](https://github.com/ruffle-rs/ruffle/) as it does not currently support Transformice.
+Unfortunately this is not currently compatible with [Ruffle](https://github.com/ruffle-rs/ruffle/) as it does not currently implement `fscommand("quit")`.

 ## The Secrets